Welcome to the Bayou Teche Black Bear Festival Website

 Downtown Historic Franklin, Louisiana

-We invite you to the Eleventh Annual Bayou Teche Black Bear Festival,
+We invite you to the Twelfth Annual Bayou Teche Black Bear Festival,

 April 17th-19th 2015. in beautiful downtown Franklin.
 Franklin, located in the heart of St. Mary Parish